Quick recap: A pair of cops go after a drug smuggling cartel with a connection. A French connection, if you will.

 I’ve described your stereotypical cop film so far,yet there is something about it that just stands out for some reason.
 For me, I think it’s the combination of gritty landscape and ominous music.
 I love films from this decade and The French Connection fits in perfectly for that time period.
-It’s also a good reminder that despite what certain politicians think, things have gotten better and the War on Drugs is over.
+It’s also a good reminder that despite what certain politicians think, things have gotten better.

 Final review: 4/5